webb-tools/tangle-network-ops/README.md

-# Secure DKG node setup - *not collatory secured yet*🙃
+# Tangle Collator Node

 ❗ **Current development should be considered a work in progress.**

-## Setting up a DKG Node
+## Setting up a Tangle Node

-This repo includes code to run a DKG Node on AWS using [Terraform](https://www.terraform.io/) and [Ansible](https://www.ansible.com/).
+This repo includes code to run a Tangle Collator Node on AWS using [Terraform](https://www.terraform.io/) and [Ansible](https://www.ansible.com/).
 To get started, ensure you have both Terraform and Ansible installed locally.

 In addition, [create an AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/) and an [IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html) that has the appropriate permissions for the contained infrastructure setup.
 Ensure the AWS credentials are exported to the appropriate computer running the setup.
 When setup, you should have the following files in `~/.aws` :
 - `config`